tsbinns/tsbinns.github.io/CV.md

       <li>&mdash;Supervisor: Prof. Surjo Soekadar</li>
     </ul>
     <ul class="CV-desc_with_logo">
-      <li>For this rotation I am developing an advanced, biologically representative 3D-printed human head phantom for creating improved forward models of brain activity in EEG recordings. <br>
+      <li>For the second project of my <a href="#ECN_Fellow">Ph.D.
+Fellowship</a> rotations, I am developing an advanced, biologically representative 3D-printed human head phantom.
+With this phantom, our understanding of forward models of brain activity in EEG recordings can be improved.<br>
       Through this highly practical project, I am gaining an understanding of 3D model design, 3D printing, material sciences, and hardware development, improving my overall knowledge of the technical aspects of electrophysiological research.</li>
     </ul>